medik8s/docs/recover_affected_workloads.md

 If the node misbehaves, and processes can not run anymore the control plane will start counting down.
-It will either be the kubelet process which doesn't report status to the control plane [(see node_status_update_frequency)][1] or the containers themselves will fail/crash and be marked as `phase: failed`.
+It will either be the kubelet process which doesn't report status to the control plane [(see node_status_update_frequency)][1] or the containers themselves that will fail/crash and be marked as `phase: failed`.
-Nodes status conditions, set by the node-controller in the control plane, will reflect now what's happening and for how long.
+Nodes status conditions, set by the node-controller in the control plane, will reflect what's happening now, and for how long.
 For example, in the case where the node fails to update its status to the masters the node condition will be set to `type:Ready status:Unknown`.